MARTIMM/raku-mongodb-driver/docs/content-docs/design/dns-seedlist.md

 * [x] It is an error to specify more than one host name.
 Fatal message; **Parsing error in url '\<URI>'**.

 * [ ] A driver MUST verify that in addition to the `hostname`, the `domainname` consists of at least two parts.
-This driver made the `hostname` optional so the full URI does not have to be devided into at least three parts.
+This driver made the `hostname` optional so the full URI does not have to be divided into at least three parts.
 The decision is made because the SRV records allow for a two part domain description.
+See also [here](https://support.dnsimple.com/articles/srv-record/) and [here](https://en.wikipedia.org/wiki/SRV_record).

 ## Querying DNS